open-learning-exchange/open-learning-exchange.github.io/pages/githubissues.md

 ![GitHub repos flowchart](uploads/images/flowchart_rep_fork_wiki.png)

 ## Create a Commit
-After you are done making your changes use the command `git status`.
-If the list of files changed only includes those you wish to modify, use the command `git add .` (The '.' is part of the command.)
-Otherwise you can also choose only certain changes to include by using `git add <file1> <file2> <file3>...`  Now that you have selected the files you wish to include, use the commands `git commit -m "commit message"` and `git push -u origin name_of_your_new_branch` to save your changes and push them to your Github (for any further commit on the same branch after the first one, you can just use `git push`).
+After you are done making your changes use the `git status` command to see which files in the working directory have been modified.
+If you wish to stage all of the modified files shown use the `git add .` (The '.' is part of the command.) command.
+Otherwise you can choose only the file or files you wish to stage by using the `git add file1, file2, file3...` command.
+Now that you have selected the files you wish to include, use the commands `git commit -m "commit message"` and `git push -u origin name_of_your_new_branch` to save your changes and push them to your Github (for any further commit on the same branch after the first one, you can just use `git push`).

 ### Commit Message Style Guide
 Because the commits you will be making on this markdown wiki are fairly basic, it is not necessary to enforce a wordy commit style.
 However, in the future, when you start to work on more complex projects, it is helpful to write your commit messages in a certain way.
 Here is an article on [how to write good commit messages](https://chris.beams.io/posts/git-commit/).